munoz0raul/arduino-demo/arduino-matrix-webui/BLOG.md

 ### Physical Layout

-The LED matrix on the Arduino Uno R4 is a **13×8 monochrome display**:
+The LED matrix on the Arduino Uno Q is a **13×8 monochrome display**:

 ```
 Columns:  0  1  2  3  4  5  6  7  8  9 10 11 12